Sam Carrick: Professional

 At the conclusion of his contract with the Oilers, on July 1, 2024, Carrick signed as a free agent to a three-year, $3 million contract with the New York Rangers.
 He scored his first goal as a Ranger in his first game with the team, the season-opening 6–0 victory over the Pittsburgh Penguins on October 9.

+On March 6, 2026, Carrick was traded to the Buffalo Sabres in exchange for a third-round pick and a sixth-round selection in the 2026 NHL entry draft.

-Personal information
+Personal life

 Carrick is the son to John F. and Jane Carrick.
 John played junior C hockey with the Stouffville 70s.
 He is the second of four brothers who are all accomplished ice hockey players: brothers Jake Carrick (born 1990), Trevor Carrick (born 1994) and Josh Carrick (born 1995), have all played major junior ice hockey in the OHL.
 Trevor was drafted by the Carolina Hurricanes in the 2012 NHL entry draft and is currently playing with the Charlotte Checkers of the AHL.
 Carrick is also a cousin to minor league journeyman Bobby Hughes.

+He and his brothers own and run a maple syrup company based on their grandfather's hobby of tapping trees.